Vincent Bach

-Vincent Bach (March 24, 1890 – January 8, 1976) was a musician and instrument maker, who founded the Vincent Bach Corporation.
+Vincent Freiherr von Schrottenbach (March 24, 1890 – January 8, 1976), known professionally as Vincent Bach, was an Austrian and American musician and instrument maker, who founded the Vincent Bach Corporation.

 Vincent Schrotenbach

-He was born as Vincent Schrotenbach in Baden bei Wien near Vienna, Austria.
+He was born as Vincent Freiherr von Schrottenbach in Baden bei Wien near Vienna, Austria.
 He received training on the violin and bugle as a youth switching to trumpet at age 12.
 At age 15, he purchased his first instrument, a rotary valve trumpet.
 Bach desired to be a musician, but that career was not supported by his family.

 Bach graduated from Maschinenbauschule with an engineering degree, at the age of 20.
 During his subsequent compulsory military service, he served in the Austro-Hungarian Imperial Navy.
 That was followed by a period as an elevator operator before being called up a second time during which he served as a military musician in the Austrian Marine Band.

 His military experience inspired him to go against his family's wishes and pursue a career in music.
-Vincent Schrotenbach toured Europe performing on an Alexander cornet, but while in England in 1914 became entangled in the politics of World War I finding it necessary to escape confinement as an enemy alien.
+Vincent Schrottenbach toured Europe performing on an Alexander cornet, but while in England in 1914 became entangled in the politics of World War I finding it necessary to escape confinement as an enemy alien.
 He changed his name to Vincent Bach and fled to the United States.